AnggaR96s/Reforestation/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## I knew a guy who collected candy canes, they were all in mint condition